Australia’s senior population reflects our famously broad and vibrant cultural and lifestyle diversity.

 “As we look back on Reconciliation Week, celebrated recently across Australia, we are also pleased to say that we encourage Aboriginal and Torres Strait Islanders to call SummitCare their home.”

-Last year, our residence in Wallsend, Newcastle celebrated its tenth anniversary.
+Last year, our aged care residence in Wallsend, Newcastle celebrated its tenth anniversary.
 A special day to mark the birthday was commenced by Jeff Townsend, a local Awabakal Aboriginal community member, who performed a smoke ceremony in their rose garden, meeting up afterwards with a number of the residents of the home who are elders.

 Bringing together local schools, the elders of the Awabakal Aboriginal community and local businesses, plus the staff and most importantly the residents, was a beautiful celebration of the community spirit.